Kammatipaadam: Plot

-In the present, Krishnan learns about the mishaps created by Ganga and tries to find him with the help of Rosamma.
-Rosamma reveals that it could be Johnny who is behind Ganga's problems and Krishnan sets on a journey to find Johnny.
-Johnny who is paralysed after Ganga stabbing him says that he is not aware of Ganga's whereabouts.
-Krishnan beats down all of Johnny's gang members but the fight ends with Krishnan getting stabbed by Johnny's brother Sunny.
+Years later, Krishnan works as a bodyguard in Mumbai, where he receives a call from Ganga.
+Krishnan learns that Ganga is in danger, where he travels to Kammattippaadam to find Ganga.
+Krishnan learns about the mishaps created by Ganga and tries to find him with the help of Rosamma.
+Rosamma suspects that Johnny is behind Ganga's problems, where Krishnan sets on a journey to find Johnny.
+Johnny, who is paralysed after Ganga stabbed him, tells that he is not aware of Ganga's whereabouts.
+Krishnan beats down all of Johnny's gang members but is stabbed by Johnny's brother Sunny.

-Later, Krishnan is left heartbroken when he hears that Ganga's dead body has been found.
-He later seeks the help of Aashaan who is now a big business entrepreneur to find the real killer only to discover that he is the one who murdered Ganga.
+Later, Krishnan is left heartbroken when he learns that Ganga's corpse has been found.
+Krishnan seeks the help of Aashaan, who is now a business entrepreneur, to find the real killer only to discover that Aashaan is the one who murdered Ganga.
 Aashaan reveals that he killed Ganga due to his constant disturbance and demands for money.
-Aashaan is killed by Krishnan kicking him out the window of his high storey apartment built on the swamps on Kammattippaadam.
+Krishnan kills Aashaan by kicking him out the window of his apartment built on the swamps on Kammattippaadam.